HangfireIO/Hangfire.io/features.md

 ### Logging

-Hangfire uses the Common.Logging library to log all its events.
+Hangfire uses the LibLog library to log all its events.
 It is a generic library and you can plug it to your logging framework using adapters.
 Please, see the list of available adapters on NuGet Gallery.

 ### Web Garden- and Web Farm-friendly